 Southeastern Community Music School announces summer programs

-HAMMOND – Registration is underway for the Southeastern Louisiana University Community Music
+HAMMOND – The Southeastern Louisiana University Community Music School is hosting

-School's (CMS) "Summer Music Celebration 2013," a series of summer programs for young
+a series of summer programs for young musicians.

 The summer programs include a middle school band camp, chamber music workshop, and a strings orchestra workshop, as well as seven weeks of individual lessons, said Community Music School Director Jivka Duke.

 “We hope that COVID-19 will end very soon and that all of our students and their families, as well as our entire community, stay healthy.
 We always look forward to the summer camps because they provide an easy way for school-aged musicians to experience Southeastern’s wonderful music programs,” Duke said.
 “These camps are always filled with fun and friendships.
 They significantly enhance the participants’ instrumental skills and musicianship.
 Learning, joyfully exploring creative collaboration, and sharing our love for music performance is what these camps are all about.”

 The middle school band camp is scheduled June 15-19, from 9 a.m. to 5 p.m., Monday through Thursday and from 1 to 5 p.m. on Friday, with a concert at 6:30 p.m. on Friday, June 19.
 Lunch is provided Monday through Thursday, as well as dinner on Friday.
 Tuition for the camp, scheduled in Pottle Music Building on Southeastern’s campus, is $225.
 Registration is open until the first day of camp; however, a $20 late fee will apply to registrations postmarked after May 20.